ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-### Q: The binomial distribution is often used to model the probability that $k $ out of a group of$n $ objects bare a specific characteristic.
-Define what is meant by a binomial random variable$X$.
+### Q: The binomial distribution is often used to model the probability that $k$ out of a group of $n$ objects bare a specific characteristic.
+Define what is meant by a binomial random variable $X$.

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `The binomial distribution is often used to model the probability that $k $ out of a group of$n$`.
+- **Direct Solution**: Analytical solution and mathematical formulation for `The binomial distribution is often used to model the probability that $k$ out of a group of $n$`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>